-Step 1: Set the parking brake.
+Step 1: Disengage drive axle and set the parking brake.

-The parking brake must be set before any operation.
+The drive axle must be disengaged and the parking brake must be set before operating any of the equipment.

 Step 2: Engage the PTO.

 - 1. Make certain that the transmission is in neutral/park and that the PTO switch is in the 'off' position. - 2.
 Start the vehicle engine. - 3.
 Depress the clutch on manual transmission vehicles. - 4.
 Engage the PTO.
 Consult the PTO manual for specific instructions if needed. - 5.
 Slowly release the clutch on a manual transmission vehicle. - 6.
 Allow the hydraulic system oil to warm before operating hydraulic equipment.